Is cream a good colour for your kitchen?

 More kitchen ideas:

-Although the cottagecore trend is all about embracing furnishings and trinkets that remind us of the pastoral past, adding metro tiles (or painting your existing tiles with a light cream shade) can keep your space looking fresh whilst still creating a warm, country feel.
+Although the cottagecore trend is all about embracing furnishings and trinkets that remind us of the pastoral past, adding metro tiles (or painting your existing tiles with a light cream shade) can keep your space looking fresh whilst still creating a warm, country look.

 Finish the look by accessorising open shelving with stacks of unique pottery, robust bakeware and pots of homegrown herbs.